Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 #
 ### [WARNING]
 > - _All your data will be erased !
 Back up now if needed._
-> - _Backup Boot, EFS, Modem and Persist and copy it to outside phone memory_
+> - _Backup Boot, EFS, Modem and Persist and save it to outside phone memory_
 > - _Do not flash/run the same file/command twice unless specified._
 > - _Follow step by step guide, don't jump or skip any step._
 > - _YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS/FILE BELOW IF YOU DO THEM WRONG!!!_